cloudmesh/classes/docs/source/lesson/accounts.rst

 The material will allow you to easily get onto FutureSystems and either create your own project or join an existing one

+.. warning:: The following classes will use existing projects.
+Creating a new project is not allowed.

+* FG491: I590 - Projects on Big Data Software (Geoffrey Fox) Spring 2016

 Videos for users in a class project
 ----------------------------------------------------------------------